The Carroll County Board of Commissioners (“Board”) established the Environmental Advisory Council (EAC)

 although self-nominations will be accepted.

-Awards will be given in five categories for 2014 – Individual, Agriculture, Student, Business, and Institution.
+Awards were given in five categories for 2014 – Individual, Agriculture, Student, Business, and Institution.
 Winners will be recognized and presented their

-awards in a ceremony with the Board of County Commissioners and the EAC in April 2014 (date TBD).
-Three options are available for accessing
+awards in a ceremony with the Board of County Commissioners and the EAC on April 24th, 2014, at 10:00 AM in Room 311 of the County Office Building.

-Click here for a more detailed description of each 2012 winner’s efforts and initiatives.
+See below for a more description of each winner’s efforts and initiatives.

 Individuals that desire to contact the EAC with a concern or suggestion may do so by calling 410-386-2145 or through email